 Uganda Communications Commission (UCC) has cautioned the media houses against broadcasting the crisis in Kasese and the trial of detained Rwenzururu King, Charles Wesley Mumbere.

-In a press statement discharged on Tuesday evening, UCC said that media houses should dependably ensure that the programs are always in accordance with minimum broadcasting standards enshrined in section 31 on Uganda communication act 2013.
+In a press statement discharged on Tuesday evening, UCC said that media houses should dependably ensure that the programs are always in accordance with minimum broadcasting standards enshrined in section 31 of the Uganda communication act 2013.

-“Any broadcasting of matters in courts of law must be done in such away as not to partiality the rights of suspects and the casualties or generally compromise the court procedure.”
+“Any broadcasting of matters in courts of law must be done in such way as not to partiality the rights of suspects and the casualties or generally compromise the court procedure.”